mabur/carma/docs/multi_dimensional_array_algorithms.md

 `INIT_2D_ARRAY(array, width, height)` allocates memory to hold `width * height` items for the given 2D array.
-Sets all members of the array struct.
+It sets all members of the array struct.

 `INIT_3D_ARRAY(array, width, height, depth)` allocates memory to hold `width * height * depth` items for the given 3D array.
-Sets all members of the array struct.
+It sets all members of the array struct.

 ## Multi Dimensional Array Macros